This Former GE India CFO and Genpat Business Leader Reveals his Journey and the Lessons Learnt on the Way

 However, there are two things I would like to change in the way I deal with things:

-1. Communication in times of change.
-I have learnt that you cannot overcommunicate especially when there is a huge change and I may have erred sometime on being enough as opposed to doing more.
-In Genpact, we went through many large change initiatives and the most common reason differentiating successful versus unsuccessful change management was level and quality of communication.
+Communication in times of change.
+I have learned that you cannot overcommunicate especially when there is a huge change and I may have erred sometime on being enough as opposed to doing more.
+In Genpact, we went through many large change initiatives and the most common reason for differentiating successful versus unsuccessful change management was the level and quality of communication.

-2. Never underestimate the benefit of wide professional networks.
+Never underestimate the benefit of wide professional networks.
 As a CFO I was too focused on my role and stakeholders and did not engage in large ecosystem network building.
-When I started leading businesses, one progressively realized the value of investing time in a broader professional network.
-Why investment – because the payoff in many cases is not immediate but long term.
+When I started leading businesses, I progressively realized the value of investing time in a broader professional network.
+Why investment – because the payoff in many cases is not immediate but long-term.

 I have been in multiple challenging situations.